Sextortion and similar cyber extortion schemes

 Here are the main takeaways for this scam.

 - Many of the people susceptible to this scam need to gain more knowledge about cybercrime and cybersecurity.
 This means they may be safe from this threat, but there are many other cybercrime events that might befall them.
-Consider reading my book or articles to improve your knowledge and skills.
+Consider reading my cybersecurity articles or cybersecurity book to improve your knowledge and skills.
 This is the first step to improve your security.

 - Chances are good that this cybercriminal did not infect your computer with malware.
 But chances are good that your cybersecurity posture is not good, and that means risks for your computer, data, and networks.
 Your computer might be infected with malware (though probably unrelated to this particular criminal).